 The possible heuristics using 10N memory are shown in Table 2.
 When d < k, both the optimal distance to the closest canonical states and the identity of these canonical states must be stored in the secondary data.
-When d = k (logically a differential heuristic) the distance to all canonical states is stored.
+When d=k (logically a differential heuristic) the distance to all canonical states is stored.
 Thus, the identity of the canonical state is not needed, allowing twice as many canonical states to be used.
-Additionally, when d = k the primary data of allpairs-shortest-path distance between the k canonical states is redundant here, as it is already stored in the secondary data.
+Additionally, when d=k the primary data of all-pairs-shortest-path distance between the k canonical states is redundant here, as it is already stored in the secondary data.
 This allows us to reuse the space by doubling d ('optimized' in Figure 2).

 In this unified scheme, there are many possible heuristic lookups.
-For any two states a and b we need to choose two out of d different canonical states as reference points for the canonical heuristic; a total of $d^2$ possible lookups.
+For any two states a and b we need to choose two out of d different canonical states as reference points for the canonical heuristic; a total of d^2 possible lookups.
 As well, there could be as many as d valid differential lookups.
 Clearly there is a tradeoff; the maximum over multiple heuristic values yields a better heuristic but at the cost of increased execution time.
 In addition, larger d means fewer canonical states.
-The border heuristics can be similarly generalized using negative distances, but we just consider d = 1 here.
+The border heuristics can be similarly generalized using negative distances, but we just consider d=1 here.

-The advantage of using d > 1 is shown in Figure 4.
+The advantage of using d>1 is shown in Figure 4.
 The search is between the start (S) and the goal (G), both of which are canonical states.
-While the canonical heuristic will store the exact distance between these states (16), it will give no guidance to an A\ search as to which nodes are on the optimal path to G. Consider states a and b.
-They are equally far from S (say, 5) so their heuristic value from G will be the same (16 - 5 = 11), they will have the same f-cost (16), and will both be expanded.
-But, we can use canonical state C to improve the heuristic estimate for b.
-In particular, h(b, G) = d(C, G) - d(b, C) - d(G, G) =
+While the canonical heuristic will store the exact distance between these states (16), it will give no guidance to an A^ search as to which nodes are on the optimal path to G. Consider states a and b.
+They are equally far from S (say, 5) so their heuristic value from G will be the same (16-5=11), they will have the same f-cost (16), and will both be expanded.
+But, we can use canonical state G to improve the heuristic estimate for G. In particular, G is G in particular, G in G in particular, G in G is a short G in G i